joethemonk/ping-overlay-macos/README.md

-# Ping Overlay for macOS - Enhanced Menu Bar Network Monitor
+# Ping Overlay for macOS - Enhanced Menu Bar Network Monitor (with edits by JoeTheMonk)

 A powerful and user-friendly macOS menu bar application that provides real-time network latency monitoring with rich statistics and customizable settings.